Conrad Sewell: 2018–2021: Sony Music Australia and Life

 In May 2018, Sewell announced he had signed with Sony Music Australia.
 In a statement, AO, chairman and CEO of Sony Denis Handlin said, "Conrad Sewell is an incredibly talented artist and I am thrilled to welcome him to the Sony Music family.
 This exciting next phase of his career will see him reach new heights and we are honoured to be a part of it."

 On 18 May 2018, Sewell released the Ghosts & Heartaches EP, containing "Come Clean" and "Healing Hands".
 In February 2019, Sewell announced the release of his debut studio album Life which was released on 17 May 2019 and debuted at number 1 on the ARIA Charts.
 Sewell had performed the Australian national anthem at the 2019 AFL Grand Final.

-2022: Precious
+2022–present: Precious

 On 9 September 2022, Sewell released "God Save the Queen"; the first new music from Sewell since 2019.
 The single described as "high-octane rock and roll, and a riot of energy."
 That month, he performed as a support act for Irish band The Script on their Australian tour.
 On 14 October 2022, Sewell released "Make Me a Believer", a proclamation of unwavering devotion from the singer-songwriter.
-In October 2022, Sewell announced three headline East Coast shows in Sydney, Brisbane, and Melbourne throughout November and December as well as the title of his second studio album, Precious, which is set to be released early 2023.
+In October 2022, Sewell announced three headline East Coast shows in Sydney, Brisbane, and Melbourne throughout November and December as well as the title of his second studio album, Precious, released in March 2023.

+In 2023, Sewell competed as Bouncer on the fifth season of The Masked Singer Australia.
+He placed third, behind Darren Hayes and Dami Im.

+Personal life

+Sewell comes from a large Catholic family and was confirmed in 2005, shortly after his success on Australian Idol.
+Sewell has noted his struggle with drug and alcohol addiction.